Tech-at-DU/Flask-Playlister/P04-Showing-One-Playlist/content.md

 >
 > Add the `/playlists/<playlist_id>` route to `app.py`.
 For now, we just want it to return the string "My ID is P_ID", but replace P_ID with the actual `playlist_id`:

 Now what happens if you go to that route?
+You should see the string stating the `playlist_id` in your logs!

 # Get a Single Playlist from MongoDB